 Radhika Dua

-Hi, I am a Predoctoral Researcher at Google Research India, where I am working under the guidance of Dr. Gaurav Aggarwal.
+Hi, I am a Predoctoral Researcher at Google DeepMind / Google Research India, where I am working under the guidance of Dr. Gaurav Aggarwal.
 Before joining Google, I was a Master's student in Graduate School of AI at Korea Advanced Institute of Science and Technology (KAIST), where I was fortunate to have Prof. Edward Choi as my advisor.
 My research interest lies at the intersection of Computer Vision, Machine Learning, Healthcare, and NLP.
 I currently work on enhancing the reliability of deep neural networks against natural and synthetic distribution shifts.

 Prior to my time at KAIST, I was a Summer Intern at Brown University, where I was fortunate to be advised by Prof. Srinath Sridhar.
 I also spent some time as a Visiting Researcher at IIT Hyderabad, where I was blessed to be supervised by Prof. Vineeth N Balasubramanian.